nemo794/nisarqa/docs/product_specs/03_browse_png_kml.md

 A reduced-size copy of this image is plotted in the `REPORT.pdf`, where details about the coordinates, colorbar, and more can be found.

-Example RUNW Browse Image (reduced size), from ALOS-2 derived data:
+Example RUNW Browse Image (reduced size), generated from ALOS/PALSAR data:

 ![Example RUNW Browse Image](images/browse_RUNW_compressed.jpg)

-Example GUNW Browse Image (reduced size), from ALOS-2 derived data:
+Example GUNW Browse Image (reduced size), generated from ALOS/PALSAR data:

 ![Example GUNW Browse Image](images/browse_GUNW_compressed.jpg)